9 Best Products for Shifting Outdoor Exercise Indoors This Winter

 Weighted jump rope

-Jumping rope is one of the easiest ways to get your heart rate high, fast.
+One of the main benefits of jumping rope is that it’s one of the easiest ways to get your heart rate high, fast.
 Not only can you burn a lot of calories with a jump rope, but you can also do it anywhere (as long as your ceilings are high enough).
 This Crossrope set comes with two weighted ropes—one that’s 1/4 pound and one that’s 1/2 pound—so you can easily increase the intensity of your workout.
 There’s also a free app you can download for new workouts and tutorials.

 - Bianca Vesco, Nashville-based certified personal trainer and group fitness instructor